JanssenProject/jans/docs/admin/developer/agama/faq.md

 This occurs when no `Finish` statement has been found in the execution of a flow and there are no remaining instructions.

+### Serialization errors

+Agama engine saves the state of a flow (see *continuations* [here](./hello-world-closer.md)) every time an [RRF](./dsl.md#rrf) or [RFAC](./dsl-full.md#rfac) instruction is reached.
+For this purpose the [KRYO](https://github.com/EsotericSoftware/kryo) library is employed.
+If kryo is unable to serialize a variable in use by your flow, a serialization error will appear in the screen or in the logs.
+Normally the problematic (Java) class is logged and this helps reveal the variable that is causing the issue.
+Note variables that hold "native" Agama values like strings or maps are never troublesome; the problems may originate from values obtained via [Call](./dsl-full.md#java-interaction).

+To fix a serialization problem, try some of the following:

+- Check if the value held by the variable is needed for RRF/RFAC or some upcoming statement.
+If that's not the case, simply set it to `null` before RRF/RFAC occurs
+- Adjust the given class so it is "serialization" friendlier.
+With kryo, classes are not required to implement the `java.io.Serializable` interface
+- Find a replacement for the problematic class
+- As a last resort, set `serializerType` property of the [engine](./engine-config.md) to `null`.
+Note this will switch to standard Java serialization.
+This setting applies globally for all your flows

 ## Classes added on the fly

 ### A class does not "see" other classes in its own package